girish17/op-mattermost/README.md

 - In OpenProject, create a custom field `billable hours` for all work packages in a project
 - Test the integration by trying `/op` in the message bar.

+## Wiki

+Development wiki is available [here](https://github.com/girish17/op-mattermost/wiki).
+It contains the workflows, file description and miscellaneous information necessary for development.

 ## Demo

 [Demo video](resource/op-mattermost-demo-v2.gif) recorded using [vlc](https://www.videolan.org/vlc) and converted to GIF using [ffmpeg](https://ffmpeg.org)